 History and Production Process

-The production of whiskey includes several key stages:
+Whiskey production involves several key stages:

 - Fermentation: the malt is mixed with water and yeast for fermentation.